-This Egyptian Dukkah Spice recipe is perfect for adding extra flavor to many dishes including hummus.
-Also spelled "dukka" or "duqqa," it's sure to be a favorite spice in your kitchen too!
+This Egyptian Dukkah Spice recipe is perfect for adding extra flavor to many dishes.
+Also spelled "dukka" or "duqqa," it's sure to be one of your favorite Middle Eastern Spices in your kitchen!

 Jump to: